Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Methods and Experiments

 Each task is equipped with a set of absorbing states $\mathcal{B} \in \states$.
-The state that leads to the termination of an agent's chain of interactions in an environment is absorbing.
-Due to the presence of absorbing states in an environment, trajectories generated through the agent's interaction with the environment have different lengths.
-To pair the training and output action trajectories from the deep RL model, we need to either increase the length of shorter action trajectories to match that of the longest one, or clip longer action trajectories to a pre-determined length.
+An absorbing state is a state that leads to the termination of an agent's chain of interactions with an environment.
+Due to the presence of absorbing states in the environment, the generated trajectories have different lengths.
+To pair the training and output action trajectories obtained from the deep RL model, we need to either increase the length of shorter action trajectories to match that of the longest one or clip longer action trajectories to a pre-determined length.
 Based on the desired length, we choose to repeat the last action in shorter action trajectories for the required number of times and trim longer trajectories.
-Note that setting the clipping length to large values in sparse tasks, where the trajectories often end at time steps much smaller than $T_{\mbox{ max}}$, is not desirable, as a considerable number of last-action repetitions in trajectories misleads the attack classifier.

 Each action trajectory is a $d^{\actions}\times T$ dimensional array, where $d^{\actions}$ is the dimension of action space, and $T$ is the total number of actions in the trajectory.
-The output action trajectory is concatenated with the RL training trajectory such that the resulting pair is a $2d^{\actions}\times T$ dimensional array.
+Every output action trajectory is concatenated with a training trajectory such that the resulting pair is a $2d^{\actions}\times T$ dimensional array.
 The pairs are subsequently passed to the attack classifiers in multi-dimensional arrays $\R^{2d^{\actions} \times T }$ and $\R^{2d^{\actions} \times T \times m }$ in individual and collective modes, respectively.
-The value $m$ refers to the number of pairs in each batch in the collective mode, which is set to $m=50$ in this study.
+The value $m$ refers to the number of pairs in each batch in the collective mode.